sveltejs/kit/documentation/docs/01-routing.md

 </form>
 ```

+If you request the route with an `accept: application/json` header, SvelteKit will render the endpoint data as JSON, rather than the page as HTML.

 #### Body parsing

 The `request` object is an instance of the standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) class.
 As such, accessing the request body is easy: